csabagabor/Basic-Shell-implementation-in-C/README.md

 # Basic Shell implementation in C
 Basic Shell implementation in `C`
-Feautures:
+**Feautures: **
--piped commands(more than 1 pipe allowed)
+- piped commands(more than 1 pipe allowed)
--asyncronous commands(more than 2 asyncronous commands allowed)
+- asyncronous commands(more than 2 asyncronous commands allowed)
--redirect output of command to file
+- redirect output of command to file
--append output of command to file
+- append output of command to file
--redirect file to input of a command
+- redirect file to input of a command
--supports some internal commands such as `cd`, `echo`, `pwd`, though it does not support all of them
+- supports some internal commands such as `cd`, `echo`, `pwd`, though it does not support all of them

 **Some examples**
 It has a bultin help accessible by typing `help`